-Each Institute is organized to foster an open exchange of pre-competitive manufacturing best-practices and know-how -- including design and processing tools, qualification and certification approaches, and fabrication costing methods -- while protecting participating company-proprietary intellectual property.
+certification approaches, and fabrication costing methods -- while protecting participating company-proprietary intellectual property.
 Each Institute includes business models to allow manufacturers of all sizes access to and use of the shared RD&D infrastructure.
 The Institute also provides the opportunity for its members to improve their own technologies by learning from other members.
 An Institute engages the manufacturing community at all levels of the supply chain, from technology developers to implementers to users, including researchers, educators, large businesses, and small and medium-sized enterprises (SMEs) to transition relevant advanced manufacturing technologies to commercial applications.
-The Institute must be focused on relevant problems in manufacturing.
+The Institute must be focused on problems relevant to manufacturing.

-The Institutes also engage with the broader community by hosting research internships and developmental assignments for individuals from industry, academia, and government to accelerate pre-competitive development of advanced manufacturing technologies, as well as to support technical educational and workforce development of the manufacturing community around the Institute.
+The Institutes also engage with the broader community by hosting research internships and developmental assignments for individuals from industry, academia, and government to accelerate pre-competitive development of advanced manufacturing technologies, as well as to support technical, educational and workforce development of the manufacturing community around the Institute.
 Each Institute interacts and engages with other national, regional, and local resources and facilities, and participates in the NNMI.